Andrettin/Wyrmsun/readme.txt

 * Grand Strategy
 - Rework of dark plains, plains and hills tile graphics (by Jinn).
+- Added two new provinces to the Nidavellir world map: Aurvang and Joruvellir.

 * Miscellaneous
 - New stone icon (by Jinn).